Next you can learn general concepts about Bee applications:

 This example demonstrate how to use a rule from a module named "module_name"

-You can execute one aspect in two modes: synchronous mode and asynchronous mode.
+You can execute the public methods of a secondary module in two modes: synchronous mode and asynchronous mode.
 This is how you can split a large applications into smaller, more manageable parts that can be executed in parallel.

-Let's use the aspect previously defined in synchron mode.
+Let's use the module previously defined in synchron mode.

-Note: By using defer and resolve you can create multi-session applications.
+Note: By using begin and rest you can create multi-session applications.
 Each aspect is executed on a different core, and the application runs them in parallel.
 The main thread is waithing using resolve keyword for the threads to finish.

 Read next: Data Types